Spaghetti Squash with Salsa

 I made up a batch of Chunky Homemade Salsa.
 This is what the salsa looks like.
 You can see it’s very chunky and not pureed to the degree that most salsas are.

-I added two cups of fresh salsa to the heated spaghetti squash in the cast-iron Dutch oven.
+Add two cups of fresh salsa (or Pico de Gallo) to the heated spaghetti squash in the cast-iron Dutch oven.
 Stir to combine.

 Heat through–5 or 10 minutes.
 That’s it!